iutools/iutools/doc/for-devs/test-plan.md

     - List of example words sorted in DECREASING order of frequency
       - Note: in some cases, it may say 'No examples found for this morpheme'
       - Click on an example word and make sure its dictionary entry is displayed

+Happy path
+- Enter canonical form='tut', then click on Search
+  - Should see 5  morphemes that match 'tut'
+    - Some are nouns, some are verbs

+Search with canonical+grammar
+- Enter canonical form=tut, grammar=verb
+- Morphemes are all verbs whose canonical form start with 'tut'

+Search with canonical+grammar+meaning
+- Enter canonical form=tut, grammar=verb, meaning=land
+- Just one morpheme and it meets all the above criteria

+Search with all empty fields
+- Leave all fields except Nb examples empty
+- Should output an error message saying that you should enter a value for at least one of the above.

 Change preferred script
 - __BUG:__ As of 2022-11-30, the example words are always displayed in Roman